Narrative 1

 - How do others think you need to change?

 Others think she needs to slow down and learn to live.
-They think she is caught up in unimportant things and that she needs to learn to be considerate.
+They think she is caught up in unimportant things and needs to learn to be considerate.

 - How do you feel about at least one of those people who thinks you need to change?